-Certain bank balances and cash, time deposits over three months, bank and other borrowings and loans from the ultimate holding company are denominated in foreign currencies which expose the Group to foreign currency risk.
+Certain bank balances and cash, time deposits over three months and bank and other borrowings are denominated in foreign currencies which expose the Group to foreign currency risk.

-Details of the Group's bank balances and cash, time deposits over three months, bank and other borrowings and loans from the ultimate holding company, denominated in United States Dollar ("USD") and HKD at the end of the reporting period are set out in notes 26, 29 and 30.
+Details of the Group's bank balances and cash, time deposits over three months and bank and other borrowings, denominated in United States Dollar ("USD") and HKD at the end of the reporting period are set out in notes 26 and 29.

 The Group entered into cross currency swap contracts and foreign currency forward contracts with certain financial institutions to reduce its exposure to currency fluctuation risk.
 These derivative financial instruments are not accounted under hedge accounting.
-The Group currently does not have other foreign currency hedging policy, and the management continues to monitor foreign exchange exposure and will consider hedging significant foreign currency exposure should the need arise.
+The management continues to monitor foreign exchange exposure and will consider hedging other significant foreign currency exposure should the need arise.